 - thought to be due to hyperammonaemia

-It is named after was given by John Abernethy in 1793 who gave the first account of an absent portal vein and a congenital mesenterico-caval shunt 1,5.
+It was named after John Abernethy in 1793 who gave the first account of an absent portal vein and a congenital mesentericocaval shunt 1,5.

 - 1. Howard ER, Davenport M. Congenital extrahepatic portocaval shunts--the Abernethy malformation.
 J. Pediatr.
 Surg.
 1997;32 (3): 494-7.
 J. Pediatr.
 Surg. (link) - Pubmed citation

 - 2. Alvarez AE, Ribeiro AF, Hessel G et-al. Abernethy malformation: one of the etiologies of hepatopulmonary syndrome.
 Pediatr.
 Pulmonol.
 2002;34 (5): 391-4. doi:10.1002/ppul.10182 - Pubmed citation

 - 3. Gallego C, Miralles M, Marín C et-al. Congenital hepatic shunts.
 Radiographics.
 24 (3): 755-72. doi:10.1148/rg.243035046 - Pubmed citation

 - 4. Chandrashekhara SH, Bhalla AS, Gupta AK et-al. Abernethy malformation with portal vein aneurysm in a child.
 J Indian Assoc Pediatr Surg.
 2011;16 (1): 21-3. doi:10.4103/0971-9261.74517 - Free text at pubmed - Pubmed citation

 - 5. Abernethy J. Account of two instances of uncommon formation in the viscera of the human body.
 Phil Trans R Society.
 1793;83:59–66.